-With seven EMC chambers and multiple test stations on site, our lab can meet tight scheduling demands.
+With seven EMC chambers and multiple test stations on-site, our lab can meet tight scheduling demands.
 Our ISO-17025-accredited test reports are recognized around the globe and typically delivered in about one week after testing is complete.

 Request a Quote to speak to an expert and start the path towards achieving MIL-STD-1377 shielding effectiveness testing.
 The remainder of this document provides an overview of the MIL-STD-1377 testing standard.

-The official title is MIL-STD-1377 effectiveness of cable, connector and weapon enclosure shielding and filters in precluding hazards of electromagnetic radiation to ordnance.
+The official title is MIL-STD-1377 effectiveness of cable, connector, and weapon enclosure shielding and filters in precluding hazards of electromagnetic radiation to the ordnance.
 Essentially, this standard is intended to provide a weapon developer or designer with shielding and filter effectiveness test methods for determining whether the particular weapon design requirements of MIL-P-24014 have been properly implemented.

 The scope of MIL-STD-1377 shielding effectiveness tests is not intended to be a substitute for full-scale electromagnetic hazards evaluation tests of the weapon system, but rather an aid in developing a weapon system with a high probability of successfully passing such environmental tests.